+Students who are not prepared for patient care at the clinical agency or not appropriately dressed for clinical agency may be sent home.
+Students who are sent home will be required to make up the missed clinical agency time.
 Students are required to attend their scheduled clinical evaluations for clinical courses before they can advance to the next nursing course.
 The purpose of these evaluations is to discuss the student's achievement and progression in meeting the clinical performance objectives.
 If unable to keep an appointment, the student is expected to contact their clinical faculty prior to the scheduled appointment.